 Onions: Slice onions and make sure all the pieces are separated.
 In a large mixing bowl, combine the onions, flour, panko and salt, toss to combine.
 Spread the onions evenly in a single layer on the baking sheet.
 Place the baking sheet pan in the oven on the middle rack, and bake until golden brown, approx. 30 minutes.
 Stir/toss the onions 2 to 3 times during cooking.
 Once done, remove from the oven and set aside.
 Turn the oven down to 400 degrees F.

-Beans: Fill a large pot 2/3 full with water and add a generous pinch of salt.
+Green Beans: Fill a large pot 2/3 full with water and add a generous pinch of salt.
 Bring the water to a boil, add beans and blanch for 7 minutes.
 Drain beans into a colander and immediately plunge the beans into a large bowl of ice water to stop the cooking.
 Drain and set aside.

 Mushroom gravy: In a large pan, heat oil over medium-high heat, add mushrooms and cook, stirring occasionally, until mushrooms begin to sweat and release their juices, approx. 4 to 5 minutes.
 Add the garlic and nutmeg, continue to cook for another 1 to 2 minutes.
 Sprinkle the flour over and cook, stirring constantly, for 1 minute.
 Add the broth and let simmer for 1 minute.
 Lower the heat to medium-low and add the non-dairy milk.
 Cook until mixture thickens, stirring occasionally, approx. 6 to 8 minutes.
 Remove from heat.